 We are always looking for groups of volunteers to both help prepare food at the Food Center prior to distribution and assist with the Mobile Pantry set up and distribution.
 Visit our Volunteer page for more information on joining the fight against hunger.

-Many thanks to the following funders for their grant support of the Gemma E. Moran United Way/Labor Food Bank and the Mobile Food Pantry program:
+Many thanks to the following funders for their grant support of the Gemma E. Moran United Way/Labor Food Center and the Mobile Food Pantry program: